jsanpe/c2c-64/README.md

 C2C-64 uses a simple pipeline of video decoder and encoder to transform the input composite or S-video signals into component video.
 What this means in practice is that the analog input is converted to digital format and fed to the encoder to transform it into a different analog signal.
 This conversion is NOT lossless.
 However, it enables anyone to conveniently hook such signals directly into the OSSC without tinkering with the internals of their devices.

+## Getting your C2C-64

+This is an open project, in this repository you will find everything you need in order to build your own C2C-64.

+It is important to note that building this requires ninja-grade soldering skills, especially to get those QFN ICs properly connected to the board.
+Also, sourcing some of the components may be a bit trickier than usual.
+In particular, the ADV7180 IC is unsupported by Analog anymore and probably AliExpress is the only place where it can be found at this point.
+There is an ADV7280(A) based version of the C2C (2R) that will be soon released, but the price of this IC is way more expensive.

+I am in the process of building a first batch of 35 boards (version 1R3) that I will be selling to anyone interested in supporting the project.
+Reach me directly if you are interested (DM me directly through [twitter](https://twitter.com/jsanpe))

+You can also support the project by donating through my KoFi page
+<script type='text/javascript' src='https://storage.ko-fi.com/cdn/widget/Widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support Me on Ko-fi', '#29abe0', 'F2F76LISE');kofiwidget2.draw();</script>

 ## Comparison to Koryuu

 In terms of functionality, C2C-64 provides a similar experience to the commercial product [Koryuu](https://videogameperfection.com/products/koryuu-transcoder/).
 However, there are notable differences between C2C-64 and Koryuu: